 The physical benefits are increased balance, flexibility, muscle strength and improved oxygen intake.
 Long term practice of Tai Chi provides even greater results.
 Many studies have been performed to see how Tai Chi measures up to traditional physical fitness exercises and the results are astonishing.

 Brisk Walking/Resistance Training Versus Tai Chi:

 “113 older adults were assigned to different 12-week exercise programs, including tai chi, brisk walking, and resistance training.
 People who did tai chi improved more than 30% in lower-body strength and 25% in arm strength — almost as much as those who participated in resistance training, and more than those assigned to brisk walking.”

 That’s not all.
 If you were impressed with how Tai Chi measured up in physical fitness, wait until you reap the medical benefits, such as improved heart function, sleep quality, arthritis pain, aids in recovery from breast cancer/stroke/heart disease and maintaining bone density in postmenopausal women and more.

-And no, these figures did not come from a haunch, the data results from educational research centers such as Tufts University, Yale and the Osher Research Center among many others.
+All of these data results are from educational research centers such as Tufts University, Yale and the Osher Research Center among many others.
 The studies are in; Tai Chi is a winner when it comes to tangible benefits.